thomasvt/Box2DNet/README.md

 ## Manual

-Box2DNet uses no abstraction layer: you work with functions and types directly wrapping the original C constructs with the **exact same** identifier.
-So you can use the original [Box2d manual](https://box2d.org/documentation/) 'as is'.
+Box2DNet uses no abstraction layer: you work directly with functions and types directly mapped to the original C definitions with original identifiers.
+You can therefore use the original [Box2d manual](https://box2d.org/documentation/) 'as is'.

 ### Include Box2DNet in your game

 There's no nuget package.
 Just clone ```Box2DNet``` next to your game folder and include the ```.csproj``` into your game solution.

 This will build the Box2DNet project along with your game.
-When you build in DEBUG it will use native ```box2dd.dll```, when you build in RELEASE it will use native ```box2d.dll```.
+When you build in DEBUG it will use the native debug dll ```box2dd.dll```, when you build in RELEASE it will use the native production dll ```box2d.dll```.

-> The debug version ```box2dd.dll``` will quit your game with an error message when you did something wrong: this helps for debugging your programming mistakes.
+> The debug version ```box2dd.dll``` will quit your game with assertion errors when you did something wrong: this helps for debugging your mistakes.

 ### The Box2D API